Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Conclusion

-In this paper, we propose Q-MambaIR, an accurate, efficient, and flexible Quantized Mamaba for Image Restoration tasks, addressing critical challenges in low-bit quantization of SSM-based models.
-The proposed network employs a statistical Dynamic-balancing Learnable Scalar (DLS) for dynamic quantization range and a Range-floating Flexible Allocator (RFA) for detail gradient preservation. we effectively mitigate the issues of outlier accommodation, gradient mismatch, and parameter homogenization, while preserving high-frequency textures.
-We demonstrate that Q-MambaIR outperforms existing state-of-the-art quantized IR networks in both accuracy and computational efficiency with extensive experiments.
-Learnable Scalar (DLS) for dynamic quantization range and a Range-floating Flexible Allocator (RFA) for detail gradient preservation. we effectively mitigate the issues of outlier accommodation, gradient mismatch, and parameter homogenization, while preserving high-frequency textures.
-We demonstrate that Q-MambaIR outperforms existing state-of-the-art quantized IR networks in both accuracy and computational efficiency with extensive experiments.
+In this paper, we propose Q-MambaIR, an accurate, efficient, and flexible Quantized Mamba for IR tasks, addressing critical challenges in low-bit quantization of SSM-based models.
+The proposed network employs a DLS to provide dynamic quantization ranges and an RFA to preserve fine-grained gradient information.
+Together, they effectively mitigate the issues of outlier accommodation, gradient mismatch, and parameter homogenization while preserving high-frequency textures.
+With extensive experiments, we demonstrate that Q-MambaIR outperforms existing state-of-the-art quantized IR networks in both accuracy and computational efficiency.